What can you do with dashboards?

 Click the share link for a unique, private link to the dashboard at it's current state.

 The link is meant to used for quick collaboration across email or chat.
-Anyone with the link can view the dashboard, regardless of whether they are logged into Scout.
+Anyone with the link can view the dashboard, regardless of whether they are logged into Pingdom Server Monitor.

-Logged-in Scout users can make adjustments to the dashboard, but for non-logged-in users, the dashboard is read only.
+Logged-in Pingdom Server Monitor users can make adjustments to the dashboard, but for non-logged-in users, the dashboard is read only.

 Click the play icon on any chart to see the data streamed live, updating every second.
 You can enable realtime on multiple charts.
 Realtime sessions automatically expire after 30 minutes, but you can extend sessions if needed.